 Reduce Herbicide Use While Maintaining Crop Yield: Insights from a Crop Rotation Experiment

 Weed communities in three cropping systems suitable for the Midwestern USA were studied from 2017 through 2020 to examine how crop diversification and the intensity of herbicide use affected weed community diversity, stand density, and aboveground mass.
 A baseline 2-year cropping system with corn and soybean grown in alternate years was diversified with cool-season crops, namely oat and red clover, and alfalfa in 3-year and 4-year systems.
-Herbicides were not used in the the cool-season crops.
+Herbicides were not used in the cool-season crops.
 This study was pursued to address the current gaps of information concerning how the density and biomass of weeds respond to different crop environments and weed management programs (Fried et al., 2012; Ryan et al., 2010).

 Integrating chemical and cultural weed management tools resulted in an overall reduction in the amount of herbicide applied (Table 1).
-In all the studied rotations, the corn phases under low herbicide regime received banded herbicide application and interrow cultivation; the soybean phases received broadcast herbicide, and the oat and alfalfa phases (3-year and 4-year rotations) did not receive herbicide or cultivation.
-The reduction herbicide was associated with increases in weed density, aboveground mass, and community diversity.
-In the cool-season crop phases (oat, red clover, and alfalfa) of the 3-year and 4-year rotations, weed emergence increased, but weed biomass did not increase, as compared with the warm-season crops (corn and soybean).
-Increased weed abundance (Table 2) in the lower-herbicide regime (Table 1) was not associated with crop yield loss (Figure 1).
+In all the studied rotations, the corn phases under a low herbicide regime received banded herbicide application and interrow cultivation; the soybean phases received broadcast herbicide, and the oat and alfalfa phases (3-year and 4-year rotations) did not receive herbicide or cultivation.
+The reduction in herbicide use was associated with increases in weed density, aboveground mass, and community diversity.
+In the cool-season crop phases (oat, red clover, and alfalfa) of the 3-year and 4-year rotations, the density of emerged weeds increased, but weed biomass did not increase, as compared with the warm-season crops (corn and soybean).
+Though there were more weeds (Table 2) in the lower-herbicide regime (Table 1), yields in the 3-year and 4-year rotations were as high or higher than in the conventionally managed 2-year rotation (Figure 1).

 Table 1: Reduction in the amount of herbicide active ingredients applied in more diverse cropping systems as compared to a conventional 2-year corn and soybean system averaged from 2017 through 2020.
 The baseline was established at 2-year rotation of corn and soybean under conventional herbicide weed management.
 In the low herbicide weed management regime, corn received banded herbicide on top of crop rows and interrow cultivation.
 The minus sign in front of the percentages indicates the reduction in herbicide amount in the corresponding system as compared to the baseline.